bhavesh-songara/bhavesh-songara/README.md

 # 💫 About Me:
 Hi there! 👋<br>I'm a self-taught software developer with a passion for coding and a desire to make a meaningful impact in the tech industry.
-At just 18 years old, I secured a full-time job as a full-stack developer without a college degree, and I haven't looked back since.<br><br>I'm currently working at Newtral.io, a startup focused on helping organizations become carbon neutral.
-As a software developer, I'm responsible for providing end-to-end technology solutions for carbon accounting and sustainability reporting needs.<br><br>In my free time, I enjoy experimenting with new coding projects, collaborating with other developers, and continuously learning and improving my skills.
-I'm particularly passionate about climate tech and building sustainable solutions, as evidenced by my work on Newtral.io.<br><br>Thanks for checking out my profile!
-Feel free to reach out if you have any questions or if you'd like to collaborate on a project.<br><br><br><br>

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/bhavesh-songara-75a3681b3)